ankidroid/Anki-Android/Development-Guide.md

 `./tools/parallel-package-name.sh com.ichi2.anki.a AnkiDroid.A`

 After running the script you need to compile the source code to a .apk file as explained elsewhere in this guide.
-Note that these alternate builds will not work with the API.
+Note that these alternate builds will not work with the [AnkiDroid API](https://github.com/ankidroid/Anki-Android/wiki/AnkiDroid-API) as the API expects the standard ID.

 ## Issues to get started with
 If you are a new developer looking to contribute something to AnkiDroid, but you don't know what work to get started with, please take a look and see if there's anything that you'd like to work on in the issue tracker.
 In particular, [issues with the label "HelpWanted"](https://github.com/ankidroid/Anki-Android/labels/HelpWanted) are tasks that have been specially highlighted as work that we'd really like to have done, but don't have time to do ourselves.